Indy Q+A: Where can I go to receive the COVID-19 vaccine in Nevada? Is it safe? Can I choose which vaccine I get?

 Am I protected from COVID-19 after my first shot?

-While studies show that the first dose of the vaccine offers some protection, you are not considered fully protected until after you get your second shot.
+While studies show that the first dose of the Pfizer and Moderna vaccines offers some protection, you are not considered fully protected until two weeks after you get your second shot.
 That’s why you should return for your second dose unless a vaccination provider or doctor tells you not to.
 The second dose is typically administered 21 to 28 days after the first shot, depending on which vaccine you received.
 (Pfizer’s second dose is given in three weeks; Moderna’s is four.)